Community Health

 Environmental Odors and Your Health

-Common symptoms from environmental odors include:
+Symptoms from environmental odors can include:

 • Headache